vp2437/signal-for-help-detection/README.md

 ## Model Training

-The training pipeline consists of:
+The machine learning pipeline consists of:

-1. Collecting a publicly available dataset of Signal for Help and non-signal hand poses.
+1. Collecting a publicly available Signal for Help dataset.
+2. Expanding the dataset with over **600 custom No Signal gesture images** covering common hand poses such as thumbs-up, pointing, and other variations.
-2. Extracting 21 hand landmarks using MediaPipe.
+3. Extracting 21 hand landmarks from each image using the MediaPipe Hand Landmarker.
-3. Normalizing landmarks into feature vectors.
+4. Normalizing landmarks relative to the wrist and hand scale to improve invariance across different hand sizes and orientations.
-4. Training a Random Forest classifier with Scikit-learn.
+5. Training a Random Forest classifier using Scikit-learn.
+6. Performing hyperparameter optimisation with GridSearchCV and evaluating performance using 5-fold cross-validation.
-5. Saving the trained model for inference in the FastAPI backend.
+7. Saving the trained model for inference within the FastAPI backend.

 ---